 AI systems

-Worked on a hybrid retrieval stack combining vector similarity, graph traversal, and keyword search.
-Built the benchmarking pipeline that scored the system against the LongMemEval and LoCoMo papers, the two canonical long-context memory benchmarks, and turned the results into the signal the team used to decide what to ship next.
+Worked on a hybrid retrieval stack that combined semantic search, lexical matching, and a re-ranking layer on top, tuned for the relevance and consistency requirements of LLM-powered applications.
+Built the evaluation pipeline that scored the system on precision, recall, and ranking metrics, against LongMemEval and LoCoMo (the two canonical long-context memory benchmarks) and against competitor systems.
+Those results became the signal the team used to decide what to ship next.

 Built the product end to end as the only engineer.
-LangGraph agents orchestrating outbound research and outreach, async workers, real-time dashboards, human-in-the-loop review for every generated message, and a Next.js app on top.
+A Python and FastAPI backend with PostgreSQL and Redis, LangGraph agents orchestrating outbound research and outreach, async workers, real-time dashboards over Socket.IO, human-in-the-loop review for every generated message, and a Next.js app in TypeScript and Tailwind CSS on top, with React Query for data and Auth0 for auth.
 Owned the infrastructure, the prompts, the evaluation, and the design.

 The most useful thing I learned in that year was how fast a LangGraph stack accumulates cost and reliability debt when nobody is watching.
 Most of my current writing is downstream of that observation.